Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R7 M260X should theoretically be a small bit faster than the Radeon HD 4830 1GB overall. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe Radeon R7 M260X should theoretically perform just a bit faster than the Radeon HD 4830 1GB overall. (explain)

-Texel RateThe Radeon R7 M260X should be a bit (about 8%) better at texture filtering than the Radeon HD 4830 1GB. (explain)
+Texel RateThe Radeon R7 M260X will be just a bit (more or less 8%) better at anisotropic filtering than the Radeon HD 4830 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison